jeffreysorgen/golf-club-sensors/docs/thoughtsandnotes.md

 This Fourier part might be the most important and useful part of the project.
 If I can find a way to collect instances of 4 dimensional data, I can record the motion of anything a sensor is attached to in 3D space with velocity. **There will be math calculations involved.
 Start with 2D.
 Break down the coefficients into a list.
 But first, figure out how to record the data.**

-The reason we want to use Fourier Series rather than just data points, is that it can be (what is that word for reducing the size of the memory footprint?)
+The reason we want to use Fourier Series rather than just data points, is that it can use quantization.
+Is the memory footprint smaller using data points, or using float?
+Fourier Series needs to use Float because it's using complex numbers. **Just use data points**

 ### This means?
 - that a _multi-dimensional_ line can be generated, against which comparisons can be made for a VERY QUICK INFERENCE!